-What we implemented was an organisation explicitly structured in circles where each circle has roles again.
-Each role can be energised by a person.
+What we implemented was an organization explicitly structured in circles where each circle has roles again.
+Each role can be energized by a person.
 As one person I have one or more roles and these roles are explicitly described somewhere.

 The advantage of this is that there are no implicit expectations and also this provides a lot of clarity regarding everyone’s role in the organization.

 With the implementation of this system, as a person I know this is what I am accountable for, this is my domain and I am allowed to make my own decisions within the purview of this domain.

 While defining respective roles and circles, this has also helped to empower people to make their own decisions because they now have more clarity about what they are responsible for.

 We also have a person who coordinates the various circles, someone, who is more experienced and helps people by coaching them.